 - Choose between the basic and more extensive coverage

 - 24/7 worldwide travel and emergency medical assistance

 Adventure Sports Coverage

 Everyone knows that a vacation is a time to relax, have fun and try something new.
 You may not know that there is special insurance to cover some of those new activities you want to try.

-Adventure Sports Insurance isn’t just for those thrill seekers!
-There are lots of activities that you may not think of that may not be covered through your regular insurance.
+Adventure Sports Insurance isn’t just for those thrill-seekers!
+There are lots of activities that you may not think of that may not be covered by your regular insurance.
 Here are some examples of activities that may be considered adventure sports and are commonly found at all-inclusive resorts: